 It takes a skilled, trained doctor to provide an accurate reading of negative and positive reactions, as well as to determine a false-negative result and if you have a latent or active TB infection.
 Always choose a medical provider that does this test routinely.

 Although retail pharmacies might offer a PPD test, pharmacists didn’t receive the proper training to read PPD results.
 TB is serious, so you have to choose a highly skilled medical professional to help you with testing and determine if you need to get a chest x-ray and TB treatment.

 If you live in New York City, you should get tested because risk factors are high.
 You need to search for an urgent care center that offers a TB test near me immediately.
 Exposure to tuberculosis is not rare in NYC.
 Even if you got the BCG vaccine when you were younger, the protection fades away as you get older.
 It’s important not to confuse BCG with a PPD vaccine.

-If you think you’re infected, were around someone who has TB, or recently traveled to high-risk areas like hospitals and nursing homes, ask for a TB PPD test as soon as possible.
+If you think you’re infected, were around someone who has TB, or recently traveled to high-risk areas like hospitals and nursing homes, book an appointment and ask for a TB PPD test as soon as possible.